 If you are flying to the USA, in our case we flew to Orlando International airport in Florida, please allow even more time than your worse case scenario for getting through customs etc. I allowed 2 hours worse case scenario and it took 2 hours 40 minutes!
 It was a nightmare.

 I really regret not getting a seat near the front of economy.
 Although to be fair it still would have been a nightmare.
 We had to queue twice in two rooms.
 One queue to use a computer ourselves to ‘check in’ and another queue to meet a human being.
 You will also have all of your fingerprints taken!
 Neither rooms had air conditioning and it was horrendous.
-Disney express bus is also the furthest possible distance ever from baggage claim and by the time we walked there we then had another 40 minute wait for our bus.
+Disney express bus is also the furthest possible distance ever from baggage claim and by the time we walked there we then had another 40-minute wait for our bus.
 We wish we’d taken a taxi (approx. $60) to Disney World as we didn’t arrive until 8pm and we landed at 4:15pm.
 You live and learn.

 Maybe you can’t decide between Virgin Atlantic or British Airways for your holiday to the USA?
 The Life of Spicers has that covered over here – Virgin Atlantic vs British Airways.
 Or if you are looking for even more great tips on flying long haul with kids Four Around the world has it covered.

 Flying Virgin Atlantic with Kids | Long Haul Economy Review | Top Tips

 Do you have your own tips for flying with Virgin?
 Have you ever taken your kids on a long haul flight?
 We’d love to hear.
 Please comment below.
-I hope that you will subscribe my monthly newsletter to keep up to date?
+I hope that you will subscribe to my monthly newsletter to keep up to date?
 Or keep in touch on social media.
 We are very active on Facebook, Twitter and Instagram.
 Why not pin this post for later?
 Simply click on the image below and maybe give us a follow as well.